All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Zepbound for high cholesterol is supported by SURMOUNT trial data showing triglyceride reductions of up to 27 percent, VLDL decreases exceeding 20 percent, and meaningful improvements in non-HDL cholesterol, making it one of the most metabolically impactful weight loss medications studied to date.

 Cholesterol management in 2026 looks very different from a decade ago.
-While LDL cholesterol lowering with statins remains the centerpiece of cardiovascular prevention, there is growing recognition that the residual risk left after LDL is optimized is largely triglyceride-driven.
-The REDUCE-IT trial showed that adding icosapent ethyl (a purified EPA omega-3) to statin therapy reduced cardiovascular events by 25 percent in patients with elevated triglycerides, confirming that triglyceride-related pathways represent treatable risk.
+While LDL cholesterol lowering with statins remains the centerpiece of cardiovascular prevention, there's growing recognition that the residual risk left after LDL is improved is largely triglyceride-driven.
+The REDUCE-IT trial showed that adding icosapent ethyl (a purified EPA omega-3) to statin therapy reduced cardiovascular events by 25 percent in patients with improved triglycerides, confirming that triglyceride-related pathways represent treatable risk.

 For patients with obesity, the lipid problem is typically systemic.
 Excess visceral fat floods the liver with free fatty acids, overwhelming its capacity and leading to fat accumulation within liver cells (steatosis).
 The fatty liver then overproduces VLDL particles, which raise circulating triglycerides, generate atherogenic remnants, and promote the formation of small, dense LDL.
 Addressing the upstream cause (liver fat and insulin resistance) can improve the entire downstream lipid cascade. obesity and lipid metabolism